bnoden/OffAndUp/readme.md

 I've been a regular buyer and seller on OfferUp.com for years now.
 I started OfferUpUI
 in an attempt to improve the UI/UX on the website for PC, for personal use.

-Any ideas or requests to expand or improve this will be strongly considered.
+Any feedback, ideas, or requests to expand or improve this will be thoughtfully considered.

 #### `extendui.min.js`
 This minified file contains the combined functionality of all the other modules and,